+- 10:00 a.m.-Doors of the Arena Open to Public

+- 10:55 a.m.-Welcome & National Anthem

+- 11:00 a.m.-Small and Medium Team Finals (Small and Medium team performances alternate)

+- 12:45 p.m.-Small Team Awards 1:15 p.m.-Medium Team Awards

+- 2:30 p.m.-ParaCheer Midwest

-10:00 a.m.-Doors of the Arena Open to Public 10:55 a.m.-Welcome & National Anthem 11:00 a.m.-Small and Medium Team Finals (Small and Medium team performances alternate) 12:45 p.m.-Small Team Awards 1:15 p.m.-Medium Team Awards 2:30 p.m.-IESA Exhibition 2:55 p.m.-Announcements & National Anthem 3:00 p.m.-Large and Coed Team Finals (Large and Coed team performances
+- 2:55 p.m.-Announcements & National

+- Anthem 3:00 p.m.-Large and Coed Team Finals (Large and Coed team performances alternate)

+- 4:45 p.m.-Large Team Awards

+- 5:15 p.m.-Coed Team Awards

-H. State Final School Packets: At the state final, school packets, which include important state final information, updates, state final credentials and programs may be picked up Thursday, February 3 from 6:30 p.m. to 8:30 p.m. at the Grossinger Motors Arena VIP south entrance and after 7:00 a.m. on Friday, February 4, at the Pepsi Ice Rink main entrance located on the south of the Grossinger Motors Arena.
+H. State Final School Packets: At the state final, school packets, which include important state final information, updates, state final credentials and programs may be picked up Thursday, February 2 from 6:00 p.m. to 8:00 p.m. at the Grossinger Motors Arena VIP south entrance and after 7:00 a.m. on Friday, February 3, at the Pepsi Ice Rink main entrance located on the south of the Grossinger Motors Arena.
 A coach/school official is the only person permitted to pick up the schools' packet.
 The Pepsi Ice Rink foyer of Grossinger Motors Arena in downtown Bloomington is tournament central.

-- I. State Final Performance Order: The IHSA office will determine the performance order for state level competition.
+I. State Final Performance Order: The IHSA office will determine the performance order for state level competition.
 This order will be posted online on the competitive cheerleading page at www.ihsa.org under state series information & results.
-The following formula shall be used to determine the performance order for the state final: - 1.
-Each sectional is randomly assigned a letter code (A to E) prior to the start of the state series. - 2.
-The chart below, and the sectional code, is published at the same time as the sectional performance order. - 3.
-Each team's performance order within a particular division is determined by the place the team won at the sectional tournament, according to the table. - 4.
-In case of a tie for 5th place at a sectional, an additional entry will be added at the end of the order. - 5.
-In case of a tie for any particular place at a sectional, the teams will perform in the opposite order in the state finals.
+The following formula shall be used to determine the performance order for the state final:

+1. Each sectional is randomly assigned a letter code (A to E) prior to the start of the state series.

+2. The chart below, and the sectional code, is published at the same time as the sectional performance order.

+3. Each team's performance order within a particular division is determined by the place the team won at the sectional tournament, according to the table.

+4. In case of a tie for 5th place at a sectional, an additional entry will be added at the end of the order.

+5. In case of a tie for any particular place at a sectional, the teams will perform in the opposite order in the state finals.
 For example, at sectional A, two teams tie for 2nd (and 3rd) place.
 In the chart, the order assigned to A-2 is #14.
 The order assigned to A-3 is #18.
 Reversing the order, the team that performed first in the sectional is assigned order #18.
 The team that performed last in the sectional is assigned order #14.